anddimario/stiva/README.md

-Multisite cms on aws lambda+dynamodb+s3
+Multisite cms on aws lambda, dynamodb and s3

 ### Features
 - serverless